KamilSJaron/smudgeplot/README.md

 Rscript install.R    # installs R library
 ```

-Finally copy this three scripts somewhere where you system will see it (places in `$PATH`)
+Finally copy these three scripts somewhere where your system will see them (places in `$PATH`)

 ```
 # copy scripts somewhere where your shell will see them